ghazian/ghazian/README.md

 **Skills:** Clean Code, Extreme Programming, CI/CD (Github Actions) & Accessibility

+### Work
+I currently work as a Software Engineer at IMG Arena!

 <!--
 **ghazian/ghazian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.